All About Glaucoma in People with Diabetes

 Why glaucoma is common in people with diabetes

-Glaucoma is more common in people with diabetes for several reasons, according to the Glaucoma Research Foundation
+Glaucoma is more common in people with diabetes for several reasons, according to the Glaucoma Research Foundation.

-• Retinopathy can lead to drainage blockages
+- Retinopathy can lead to drainage blockages

 In a person with diabetic retinopathy, there is a growth of abnormal blood vessels.
 These blood vessels are fragile and prone to leaking.
-They can also potentially block the natural drainage system for fluid in your eyes.
+They can also potentially block the natural drainage system for fluid in your eyes. - Chronically high blood glucose (blood sugar) levels

-Chronically high blood glucose levels can damage blood vessels and nerve endings throughout your eyes, leading to chronic inflammation and increased pressure in your eyes.
-Like most diabetes eye complications, you can reduce your risk of developing glaucoma by managing healthy blood glucose levels and an A1C at or below 7 percent.
+Chronically high blood glucose levels can damage blood vessels and nerve-endings throughout your eyes, leading to chronic inflammation and increased pressure in your eyes.
+Like most diabetes eye complications, you can reduce your risk of developing glaucoma by managing healthy blood glucose levels and an A1C at or below 7 percent. - High blood pressure (hypertension)

 Approximately 71 percent of people with diabetes also have high blood pressure, but the Glaucoma Research Foundation states that high blood pressure alone cannot cause glaucoma.
 When combined with other risk factors, like high blood glucose levels and retinopathy, it can be a contributing factor to IOP.